 Worship the Lord with gladness; come into his presence with singing.
 Psalm 100:2

 Acolytes are young people (grade 5 and older) and adults who assist the clergy and congregation at principal worship services.
 The word acolyte comes from the Greek akolouthos meaning “one who helps” or “one who follows.”
-Training is required and usually takes place during Sunday School time after the 9:30 am service.
+Training is required and usually takes place during Sunday School time.
 Rehearsals for special services, such as Christmas Eve, Easter, etc., are scheduled as needed.

 The Altar Guild is a group of women and men who prepare the church for worship and maintain the vestments and liturgical appointments of the church.
 Their ministry of service is a scared trust and their behind-the-scenes work is a special gift to those who worship at St. Monica’s.